 Applications postmarked by February 15th will receive a $150 discount on remaining program fees.

-For every friend you recommend to the program, both you and your friend save money.
-The more friends you recommend, the more you save!
+Save money and enjoy your summer in Spain with friends.
+For every friend you recommend to the program that joins you in Madrid, both you and your friend save money.
+The more friends you bring, the more you save!
+Follow the instructions at the bottom of the green application to participate.

 |Your Savings||Friend's Savings|